-Death toll from Colombia car bomb rises to 21, police say

-BOGOTA (Reuters) - Colombian police on Friday said 21 people were killed and 68 injured after a car bomb exploded at a police academy in Bogota in an attack that prompted fears of a return to the country’s violent past.
+Colombian ELN rebels behind car bomb that killed 21: defense minister

+BOGOTA (Reuters) - Colombia’s ELN rebel group was responsible for the car bomb attack against a police academy that killed at least 21 and injured dozens, Defense Minister Guillermo Botero said on Friday, making unlikely any possibility of restarting government peace talks with the insurgent group.

-In Thursday’s attack, which the government described as an act of terrorism, the car broke through checkpoints into the grounds of the General Santander School before it detonated, shattering windows of apartments nearby.
+In Thursday’s attack, the government said, a car driven by ELN explosives expert Jose Aldemar Rojas broke through checkpoints onto the grounds of the General Santander School before it detonated, shattering windows of apartments nearby.

-There has been no claim of responsibility for the blast, the deadliest since the government struck a peace deal with the Marxist FARC rebel group in 2016.
+“A terrorist act by the ELN took those lives,” Botero told reporters in Bogota.

+The National Liberation Army (ELN), made up of some 2,000 fighters and considered a terrorist organization by the United States and European Union, began peace talks with the government of former President Juan Manuel Santos in February 2017 but they have been put on hold by President Ivan Duque until the ELN frees all hostages and stops attacks.

+Rojas, known by his war alias El Mocho or Kiko, had lost his hand in bomb-making activity and traveled frequently across the border to Venezuela, Botero said.

+The attack was planned over about 10 months and Rojas was killed in the blast, he said.

-President Ivan Duque called the explosion a “crazy terrorist act” against unarmed cadets and ordered police and the military to find the perpetrators and bring them to justice.
+Duque called the explosion a “crazy terrorist act” against unarmed cadets.

 “We will not rest until we capture and bring to justice the terrorists involved,” Duque said late Thursday.
 “I tell the criminals that social repudiation awaits them, the rejection of all Colombians and the international community.”

-Investigators identified the car’s driver as Jose Aldemar Rojas Rodriguez, who was among the dead, Colombian Attorney General Nestor Humberto Martinez said on Thursday.

-The vehicle, a gray Nissan Patrol SUV, was carrying 80 kilograms (176 lb) of the high explosive pentolite, which has been used in the past by Colombian guerrillas, Martinez said.
+The vehicle, a gray Nissan Patrol SUV, was carrying 80 kilograms (176 lb) of the high explosive pentolite, which has been used in the past by Colombian guerrillas, Attorney General Nestoy Humberto Martinez said on Friday.

 The worst of the war, which killed some 260,000 and left millions displaced, ended when the government reached a peace agreement with the Revolutionary Armed Forces of Colombia (FARC) in 2016.

-The last major attack was in January 2018 when the biggest rebel group that remains active, the National Liberation Army (ELN), detonated a bomb in the northern port city of Barranquilla, killing five police officers and injuring dozens.
+The last major attack was in January 2018 when the ELN, the biggest rebel group that remains active, detonated a bomb in the northern port city of Barranquilla, killing five police officers and injuring dozens.

-The ELN, made up of some 2,000 fighters and considered a terrorist organization by the United States, has been in talks with the government since February 2017 to end the conflict.
-Duque, who took office in August, has said conditions for peace talks included the ELN suspending hostilities and releasing all hostages.
+The ELN, founded by radical Catholic priests has fought more than a dozen government’s since it formed in 1964.

+ELN rebel Ricardo Andres Carvajal Salgar has been captured, Martinez also said.

 Reporting by Luis Jaime Acosta and Helen Murphy; Editing by Raissa Kasolowsky and Jeffrey Benkoe